Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 **(Optional) Technical Sponsor:** N/A

-**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?: ** Yes
+**Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?**:  Yes

 # Project Description